pantherfoundation/oshiya/web-client/README.md

 ## Deployment

-1. Create `.env` file in `web-client/` and environment variables All enviorment variables are optional.
+1. Create `.env` file in `web-client/` and environment variables.
+All enviorment variables are optional.
+Take a look at `.env.example` for for reference.

     - `CONTRACT_ADDRESS`: Bus tree contract address
     - `INTERVAL`: Mining work interval.